taufanAli65/stressTest/readme.md

 ### Login

 Before performing the stress test, you need to log in to the target server.
-Update the `config.json` file with your login credentials and target URL.
+Update the loginUrl variabel with the login url. url variabel with the url u want to spam with get method. data = {
+    "username": "",
+    "password": ""
+} // data for login

 ### Stress Test